wolfv6/keybrd_DH/examples/shiftRegs/README.md

 More details are in the [scan() function](https://github.com/wolfv6/keybrd/blob/master/src/Scanner_ShiftRegsReadStrobed.cpp)

-# Fast polling and trackball monitoring (sr5_dodohand_PCB)
+# Polling keys and trackball monitoring (sr5_dodohand_PCB)
-The scanner polls a row of keys quickly.
-Polling allows for the IR LEDs to be off most of the time, preserving IR LED life.

 The track ball requires constant monitoring.
+The scanner polls one row of keys at a time.
+Polling consumes 1% of the controller's time.
-The polling is fast so that the controller can spend 99% of it's time monitoring the trackball.
+Which leaves 99% of the time for monitoring the trackball.
-1% of the trackball signals are missed while polling the shift registers.
+1% of the trackball signals are missed due to polling the keys.

 Here is the math.
 There are two places in the code to monitor the track ball: